Abhiplatia/temp-mail-site./replit.md

 QuickTempMail.live is a temporary email service that provides users with disposable email addresses that automatically expire after 10 minutes.
 The application allows users to generate random temporary email addresses, receive emails in real-time, and manage their inbox during the session lifetime.
 The service is designed for privacy-conscious users who need temporary email addresses for testing, registrations, or avoiding spam.

-The site features comprehensive educational content with 7 in-depth articles (400-800 words each) covering disposable email technology, privacy benefits, security considerations, and best practices.
+The site features comprehensive educational content with 27 in-depth articles (400-1200 words each) covering disposable email technology, privacy benefits, security considerations, best practices, use cases, and comparisons.

 ## Recent Changes

 **September 30, 2025:**
+- **Major Content Expansion**: Created 20 additional comprehensive blog articles (800-1200 words each) for SEO optimization
+- All 20 new articles integrated into footer with organized categories: Use Cases, Security & Privacy, Guides & Comparisons, and Trends & Insights
+- Each new article includes featured images, SEO meta tags, schema markup, FAQs, and internal linking
+- Footer redesigned with 4-column layout displaying all 20 articles by category for easy navigation
+- All article links verified functional with proper data-testid attributes for testing compliance
-- Added Educational Articles section with 7 comprehensive articles about disposable email technology
+- Added Educational Articles section with 7 original comprehensive articles about disposable email technology
 - Integrated high-quality featured images for all articles with performance optimizations (lazy loading, async decoding)
 - Implemented professional article cards with hover effects and gradient overlays
 - Added Popular Articles section to home page displaying 4 featured articles with images in a 2x2 grid layout